 Bill posters are generally of a commercial nature and are often posted in an uncontrolled manner without permission from the asset owner.
-Poster zones have been created due to the proliferation of commercial posters in an area.
-In poster zones, Graffiti removal is carried out weekly, while poster removal is carried out more regularly depending on the location.
+Identified poster zones have been created due to the proliferation of commercial posters in particular areas.
+In poster zones, graffiti removal is carried out weekly, while poster removal outside these zones is carried out more regularly depending on the location.